tekaslan/GGS-ACLM/README.md

 ---

-If you use this software in your research or projects, please cite:
+If you use this software in part or in full for your research or projects, please cite:

 Tekaslan, H. E., & Atkins, E. M. *Aircraft Contingency Landing Planning in Dense Airspace*.
 2025, arXiv preprint arXiv:XXXX.XXXXX. https://arxiv.org/abs/XXXX.XXXXX